-Performance outcomes Acceptable outcomes Buildings and structures PO1 The location of buildings, structures, infrastructure, services and utilities does not cause damage to a state-controlled transport tunnel, or obstruct state-controlled transport tunnel infrastructure.
+Performance outcomes Acceptable outcomes Buildings and structures PO1 The location of buildings, structures , infrastructure, services and utilities does not cause damage to a state-controlled transport tunnel , or obstruct state-controlled transport tunnel infrastructure .
 AO1.1 Buildings, structures, infrastructure, services and utilities are not located on land identified as a state-controlled transport tunnel.
-AND AO1.2 Buildings, structures, infrastructure, services and utilities can be maintained without requiring access to land identified as a state-controlled transport tunnel.
-PO2 Buildings, structures, infrastructure, services and utilities do not interfere with, or result in damage to, infrastructure or services in a state-controlled transport tunnel.
-No acceptable outcome is prescribed.
-Note: Information on the location of services and public utilities in a state-controlled transport tunnel can be obtained from the railway manager and/or 'Dial Before You Dig' service.
+AND AO1.2 Buildings, structures , infrastructure, services and utilities can be maintained without requiring access to land identified as a state-controlled transport tunnel .
+PO2 Buildings, structures , infrastructure, services and utilities do not interfere with, or result in damage No acceptable outcome is prescribed.